Meta Threatens To Close Facebook And Instagram In Europe Over Data Scramble

 The company has warned about the consequences of the Schrems II decision in a very extensive document sent to the SEC, in which Zuckerberg's company assures that “if a new transatlantic data transfer framework is not adopted and we cannot continue to use ECCs or other alternative means of transferring data from Europe to the U.S, it is likely that we will not be able to offer several of our most important products and services, such as Facebook and Instagram, in Europe".

-Meta is part of the Entrepreneur Index, which tracks 60 of the largest publicly traded companies managed by their founders or their founders' families.7 Tech Stocks That Will Lead the Way in 2022
+Meta is part of the Entrepreneur Index, which tracks 60 of the largest publicly traded companies managed by their founders or their founders' families.7 Great Biotech Stocks to Buy in Expectations of Better Days Ahead

 .